TV detector van: Flat-screen TVs

 A 2013 study was conducted on television emissions detection by Markus G. Kuhn.
 This found that emissions from modern sets were still detectable, but that it was increasingly difficult to relate these to the received signal, and thus to correlate a set's emissions with a particular licensed broadcast.
 The sets radiated from a number of sources, particularly the display controller and its low-voltage differential signaling link to the LCD panel.

 Modern sets follow a consistent internal structure of a separate front-end video processor and a display controller, each highly integrated to a single IC.
 They are supplied by some form of analogue tuner, according to local broadcast standards.
 The video processor converts an analogue signal to a consistent digital signal standard, such as ITU-656.
 The display controller then maps this signal to the particular screen panel fitted, its pixel dimensions, such as the 1440×900 WXGA+ standard, which is entirely separate from the broadcast size standards, such as 720×576.
 The display controller also maps aspect ratios such as 4:3 and 16:9.

 Difficulty in identifying emanations from a set is for a number of reasons.
 Firstly the emissions are simply lower, owing to modern standards for EMI and the increasingly enforced compliance with EMC standards.
 Signals within the video processor IC would be an obvious target for recognition, in a similar manner to older detectors, but these are far too low to be measurable outside.
 Secondly the available signals are now divorced from the broadcast signal.
 The LVDS link to the LCD panel provides receivable signals, but these are dependent on the configuration of the panel as much as on the broadcast being received, and are hard to reconstruct so as to be recognisable.

 In the crudest manners, a discernible video signal can be recognised, but this would be hard to tie to a specific broadcast, or to an evidentiary standard.
 A simple optical detector may be able to achieve just as much, and from a simpler circuit.
 There is some suggestion that this method is now in use.

-Hierarchy

-The BBC, to administer the collection of television licence fees and enforce the television licensing system, subcontracts to companies who use the trademark TV Licensing.
-The BBC is a public authority in respect of its television licensing functions and retains overall responsibility.